Pressure Cooker Recipe: Cipolline Agrodolce – Sweet and Sour Pearl Onion Antipasto

 Sweet and tangy this appetizer can be made days in advance and left to macerate in the sweet and sour sauce to intensify it’s flavor.
 Six minutes in the pressure cooker and it’s ready!

 Fresh pearl onions are not the easiest thing to find outside of Italy – do not substitute frozen.
 Instead, use very large green onions, very small regular onions or normal-sized onions cut into quarters.
 Italians also have the advantage of picking-up these Cipolline at the supermarket already cleaned.
 I cleaned my own to show you how it’s done.
 To endure cleaning these pungent little guys, wear water-proof mascara and do it in a well ventilated kitchen!

-Pour the sweet and sour sauce in the pressure cooker and mix in with the baby onions.
-Transfer to serving dish and serve, or let sit overnight in refrigerator prior to serving.
+- Pour the sweet and sour sauce in the pressure cooker and mix in with the baby onions.
+Transfer to serving dish and serve, or let sit overnight in refrigerator prior to serving to intensify flavor.